 How StrikeRadar calculates geopolitical risk from open-source intelligence

 StrikeRadar uses a weighted multi-signal approach to assess the probability of a USA military strike on Iran.
-The system aggregates data from eight independent, publicly available sources, each measuring a different dimension of geopolitical tension.
-These signals are combined using a weighted sum formula to produce a single composite risk score between 0% and 100%.
+The system aggregates data from six independent, publicly available sources, each measuring a different dimension of geopolitical tension.
+These signals are combined using a weighted sum formula and then smoothed with an asymmetric exponential moving average to produce a single composite risk score between 0% and 100%.

 The rationale behind this approach is that no single indicator is reliably predictive on its own.
 News headlines can be sensationalized, flight data can reflect commercial decisions unrelated to security, and prediction markets can overreact to rumors.
 By combining multiple orthogonal signals, StrikeRadar reduces noise and provides a more balanced assessment than any individual data point.

 Each signal produces a score from 0 to 100.
 These scores are multiplied by their respective weights and summed.
-When multiple signals simultaneously exceed their elevated thresholds, a tiered escalation multiplier is applied: 1.20x for 2 signals, 1.35x for 3, 1.50x for 4, and 1.70x for 5 or more, capping at 100%.
+When multiple signals simultaneously exceed their elevated thresholds, a tiered escalation multiplier is applied: 1.20x for 2 signals, 1.35x for 3, and 1.50x for 4 or more, capping at 100%.
 This multiplier captures the compounding effect when multiple independent indicators align, a pattern that historically precedes significant escalation events.

 The composite score maps to four risk levels, each representing a different degree of assessed tension: